Multi-State Employee Handbook Compliance for Remote Employees

 Get Compliant

 Remote positions and virtual communication tools make it easy to work and run your business from multiple states.
-With the influx of post-covid-19 remote solutions, we continue to see new remote positions crop up.
-For example, you could be based out of New York but have employees in California, Colorado, Mississippi, and Arizona.
+With the influx of post-Covid-19 remote solutions, we continue to see new remote positions crop up.
+For example, you could be based out of New York but have employees in California, Colorado, Mississippi and Arizona.

 As a small business owner, conducting business across state lines creates new compliance challenges.
 Although you may not knowingly be going against the law, not properly handling the setup of your business in another state when it’s legally required could leave you with expensive penalties or leave you unprotected by state laws.